Lewis-Clark State College Library

 Philosophy & Religion

-Collection emphasis is on basic ethics; social and political philosophy; and logic.
+Collection emphasis is on basic ethics; social and political philosophy; logic and argumentation; and cooperative education in philosophy.

 Topics of focus in the curriculum include individual and team sports; sports officiating; survey of human movement; techniques and methods for coaching; fitness and wellness; physical education for the elementary teacher; youth sports and recreation; adaptive teaching in physical education; biomechanics; physiology of exercise; motor learning and motor development; sports psychology; history and principles of physical education; kinesiology; organization and administration of health, physical education, recreation, athletics; social-cultural aspects of sports.